yingyonghui/CommPath/README.md

 ```
 Then we compare the differentially activated pathways and the cell-cell communication flow mediated by those pathways.
 ```
-# To compare differentially activated pathways and the involved receptors between the selected clusters of two CommPath object
+# To compare differentially activated pathways and the involved receptors between the selected clusters of 2 CommPath objects
 pdf('pathPlot-compare.pdf',height=6,width=10)
 pathPlot.compare(object.1 = tumor.obj,
 		object.2 = normal.obj,